UK Mobile Connectivity and Data IoT SIM Cards (IoT SIM Card UK)

 Long Term Evolution (LTE) systems seek to replace narrowband (2G) services.
 Increasingly used by IoT devices by implementing long-range, low-power usage systems such as CAT M1, LTE-M and NB-IoT that form part of the long-term evolution standards of 4G/5G.
 These systems offer the benefit of long-range connections while also forming part of the LTE technology frameworks.

-Many IoT device and IoT service providers are therefore investing in LTE low power and 4G technologies to ensure they remain aligned with the major network infrastructure moving forwards.
+Many IoT device and IoT service providers are therefore investing in LTE low power and 4G technologies to ensure they remain aligned with the major network infrastructure moving forward.
 With data-only devices, this is relatively straightforward, provided that LTE low-power technologies are available in the areas that are being deployed.

 Deployments in the UK, however, remain sketchy and do not as yet provide universal coverage.
 IoT service providers need to be careful, as sometimes modems can be specialised variants that are either/or, and therefore unable to offer the flexible and ubiquitous service desired.